-The Perkins Act strongly encourages a secondary recipient to join or form a Perkins consortium if the Non-Reserve (Basic) formula allocation is less than \$15,000.
-The Act also encourages postsecondary recipients to join or form a Perkins consortium if the Non-Reserve (Basic) allocation is less than \$50,000.
-Since the consortia alternative is suggested, not mandated, and since Colorado, geographically, presents challenges that can make travel for planning/collaboration meetings difficult, membership in a consortium is not always logistically feasible.
+With limited exceptions, the Perkins Act requires a secondary recipient to join or form a Perkins consortium if the Non-Reserve (Basic) formula allocation is less than \$15,000.
+The Act also requires postsecondary recipients to join or form a Perkins consortium if the Non-Reserve (Basic) allocation is less than \$50,000.
+Geographically, Colorado may present challenges to participation in a consortium, such as through challenges with travel for planning/collaboration.
+As such, a waiver to the consortium requirement may be requested in limited instances in which participation in a consortium is not logistically feasible.
 Therefore, a recipient can request exemption from consortia membership, even if their formula funds fall below the thresholds indicated above.
 In order to comply with the spirit of the Perkins Act, the waiver may not be granted unless the district making the request has been able to demonstrate that its circumstances fully comply with the waiver requirements in Section 131 (c)(2) of the Act.
 (Since none of Colorado's postsecondary recipients fall below the \$50,000 formula allocation threshold at this time, the following discussion will focus only on secondary exemption from consortia membership).
+All such requests will be reviewed by CCCS annually to determine a recipient's continued eligibility for an exemption.
+Exempted status from a consortium is not a guarantee and does not exclude those districts from any of the requirements of effectively managing the Perkins grant.